lakesoul-io/LakeSoul/README.md

 * Checkout [Multi Stream Merge and Build Wide Table Tutorial](https://www.dmetasoul.com/en/docs/lakesoul/Tutorials/mutil-stream-merge/) on how to merge multiple stream with same primary key (and different other columns) concurrently without join.
 * Checkout [Upsert Data and Merge UDF Tutorial](https://www.dmetasoul.com/en/docs/lakesoul/Tutorials/upsert-and-merge-udf/) on how to upsert data and Merge UDF to customize merge logic.
 * Checkout [Snapshot API Usage](https://www.dmetasoul.com/en/docs/lakesoul/Tutorials/snapshot-manage/) on how to do snapshot read (time travel), snapshot rollback and cleanup.
+* Checkout [Incremental Query Tutorial](https://www.dmetasoul.com/en/docs/lakesoul/Tutorials/incremental-query/) on how to do incremental query in Spark in batch or stream mode.

 # Usage Documentations
 Please find usage documentations in doc site: